Accident site. (Source: Google Earth.)

 What Happened

-On April 4, 2025, about 9:17 a.m. local time, an American Auto Works (AAW) ConGlobal-3 (CG-3) conductor was killed during switching operations as part of yard job switching crew at the BNSF Automotive Distribution Facility, located on the BNSF Stockton Subdivision in Richmond, California.
-[1] The CG-3 switching crew was performing a shoving movement with two locomotives and five railcars on yard track 405, when the conductor became pinned between two railcars that the switching crew was attempting to couple.
-(See figure.)
-Visibility conditions at the time of the accident were clear with no precipitation; the temperature was 57°F.
+On April 4, 2025, about 9:17 a.m. local time, a conductor was fatally injured during switching operations at the BNSF Railway Automotive Distribution Facility, located on the BNSF Stockton Subdivision in Richmond, California.
+The switching crew was performing a shoving movement with two locomotives and five railcars on yard track 405 when the conductor became pinned between two railcars that the switching crew was attempting to couple together.

 Video